CodingJacky/browsefast_chrome_extension/README.md

 # browsefast_chrome_extension
-This chrome extension drastically reduces the time taken to browse internet.
+This chrome extension drastically reduces the time taken to browse internet. refer sample screensots below...

 # Loading the extension in the browser: